-All students applying for admission to Bishop Chatard must take the High School Placement exam.
-We offer the exam once in the Fall and coordinate all exams taken at the North Deanery grade schools.
+All students applying for admission to Bishop Chatard must take the High School Placement test.
+We offer the test once in the Fall and coordinate all tests taken at the North Deanery grade schools.

-We do not use the test as an entrance exam but rather as a guide to determine the appropriate placement of the student in their freshman courses.
+At Bishop Chatard we do not use the test as an entrance exam but rather as a guide to determine the appropriate placement of the student in their freshman courses.